-- If the Internal trigger source is selected by the command TRIG:SOUR INT, then all channels are continuously sweeps in turn. - If the trigger source selected is one other than the internal, then the analyzer trigger system goes to the trigger waiting state.
-Upon receipt of a trigger from the selected source, the sweep starts for the all channels in turn.
-On completion of the sweep the analyzer trigger system goes to the trigger waiting state.
+- If the Internal trigger source is selected by the command TRIG:SOUR INT, then the channel continuously sweeps. - If the trigger source selected is one other than the internal, then the channel goes to the trigger waiting state.
+Upon receipt of a trigger from the selected source, the sweep starts for the channels awaiting trigger.
+On completion of the sweep, the channel goes to the trigger waiting state.